Information for parents

 Knowing when something is wrong

-It’s vital that all parents and carers can spot any possible signs of abuse and know what to do.
-Here are some typical signs to look out for:
+It’s vital that all parents and carers can spot signs of harmful behaviour or abuse inside and outside of sport settings.
+Here are some typical signs to look out for in your child or others:

 • unexplained changes in behaviour